 4) “A 3-day-course just to learn it???
 That seems quite long.
 If I learn surfing I’ll be on the water in my first lesson.”

-Most kite lessons take 3 days, which might seem quite long at first.
+Most kite lessons take a minimum of 3 days (if you have good wind and private lessons), which might seem quite long at first.
 Some people, me included, are irritated that they only have to practice kite control on the beach the first day without being able to get into the water.
 But learning to control the kite is the foundation for everything that will come after.
 Kitesurf lessons are structured very clearly and every step is a bit challenging at first.
-That’s why you learn step to put all the pieces together until you are doing the waterstart.
+That’s why you learn to put all the pieces together until you are doing the waterstart.

 5) “I’m too old for this extreme sport!”

 I have been teaching kitesurfing for a year and had amazing students of all ages.
 And anywhere I travel, I see kitesurfers from around 5 years to 80 years old.
 When I was living in Cabarete, Dominican Republic, there was a guy, who could barely walk on the beach as he had an artificial hip, but as soon as he was on the water, you couldn’t see any disadvantage and he was kiting like a youngster.
 You’re never too old.

 Do you want more inspiration or proof?
 Read this inspiring interview with John who started kitesurfing with 55 and is still killing it with 69 now.
 Or watch this incredibly inspiring video of 14 women which are aged 65 to 76 and are kiting their heart out:

 Click on the button below to load the content of Vimeo.